dudakovict/gocr/README.md

      ```
      Follow the prompts to provide the necessary information.

-2. **Configure the Server:**
-   - Customize the server configuration by modifying the `conf.go` file or set the necessary environment variables.
-     Adjust parameters such as port, timeouts, and maximum file size according to your requirements.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.